cassiomolin/jersey-jwt/README.md

 1. Execute the JAR: `java -jar undertow-weld-jersey-jwt-1.0.jar`.
 1. The application should be available at `http://localhost:8080/api`.

-### Quick words on Undertow and uber-jar
+### Quick words on Undertow and uber-jars

-This application is packed as an [uber-jar](https://stackoverflow.com/q/11947037/1426227), making it easy to run.
-So you don't need to be bothered by installing a servlet container such as Tomcat and then deploy the application on it.
-Just execute `java -jar <jar-name>` and the application will be up and running.
+This application is packed as an [uber-jar](https://stackoverflow.com/q/11947037/1426227), making it easy to run, so you don't need to be bothered by installing a servlet container such as Tomcat and then deploy the application on it.
+Just execute `java -jar <jar-file>` and the application will be up and running.

 This application uses [Undertow](http://undertow.io/), a lighweight Servlet container designed to be fully embeddable.
 It's used as the default web server in the Wildfly Application Server.